Dallas Cowboys News: Jerry Jones Squashes Rumors Of Trade For Jamal Adams

 The Dallas Cowboys are looking for help in the NFL Draft and the free agent market, but it doesn’t appear as if Jamal Adams is on their list.
-Rumors have had Adams on the Cowboys’ radar in the past, and they’ve since started up again since he’s extremely unhappy in New York.
+Rumors have had Adams on the Cowboys’ radar in the past, and they’ve since started up again because he’s extremely unhappy in New York.
 Despite the speculation swirling around, Cowboys owner Jerry Jones has completely squashed the idea of going after the veteran safety.

-Earlier this week, the rumors stated the Cowboys were having in-house discussions about trading for Adams.
+Earlier this week, the rumors suggested the Cowboys were having in-house discussions about trading for Adams.
 The gears had not yet been put in motion, but things were getting started with the draft approaching.

 The #Cowboys as if this morning haven't yet phoned the #Jets about a Jamal Adams trade.
 It has been discussed by Dallas in-house.
 This is about to become an open secret. pic.twitter.com/WP4Fx3WXNo